-Although darker chocolate is more dangerous, it’s important to note that even white chocolate contains theobromine so should not be eaten by dogs.
+Although darker chocolate is more dangerous, it’s important to note that even white chocolate contains theobromine, so dogs should not eat it.

-Theobromine is easily digested and metabolized by humans but the metabolism of dogs where this is concerned is much slower, consequently the toxic effects have more time to build up and can cause vomiting and diarrhea quickly and often result in what has been called a “theobromine high”, where the dog exhibits severe hyperactivity.
+Theobromine is easily digested and metabolized by humans, but dogs’ metabolism, where this is concerned, is much slower.
+Consequently, the toxic effects have more time to build up.
+They can cause vomiting and diarrhea quickly and often result in what has been called a “theobromine high”, where the dog exhibits severe hyperactivity.

 This is often attributed (incorrectly) to a sugar high.